 The hearing panel enters the room and introduces themselves.
-The Hearing Chair explains the powers of the Appeals Commission, and outlines the proceedings that will follow.
+The Hearing Chair explains the powers of the Appeals Commission and outlines the proceedings that will follow.
 The panel will also ask if there are any procedural concerns before beginning the hearing.

 When the hearing starts, the panel will begin by confirming the issues of appeal.
 The panel will then ask the appellant (or their representative) to begin by making their arguments.
-If there is a respondent present, they will then be given the opportunity to make their arguments.
+If there is a respondent present, they will be given the opportunity to make their arguments.

 The panel members will then take turns asking questions and the participants will have an opportunity to respond.

 After these questions have all been answered, the panel will ask the participants for any concluding arguments.
-This is the opportunity to give any final comments, or raise anything you may have forgotten earlier.
+This is the opportunity to give any final comments or raise anything you may have forgotten earlier.
 This concludes the hearing.

 The panel will then deliver a few concluding remarks and explain to the participants what to expect next regarding the written decision.
-Finally, the Appeals Secretary will escort the participants out of the hearing room and back into the lobby where everyone will sign out at our reception desk.
+Finally, the Appeals Assistant will escort the participants out of the hearing room and back into the lobby where everyone will sign out at our reception desk.